Agent Integration Guide¶

 2. Build¶

-Generate markdown following the slide format schema.
-Key conventions:
+Generate markdown that conforms to the slide format schema.

 - Use